Pintossi/defensive-performance-dashboard/README.md

 The prototype should not be integrated into the main project yet because we need to wait for feedback from the coaching staff.
 The feedback should help us understand if the opponent analysis is clear, useful for preparing the defensive game plan, and something the coaches would use regularly
 # Integration Decision
 The prototype will remain unmerged until feedback from the coaching staff confirms that the new opponent-analysis feature improves tactical preparation and decision-making.
+# Reflection on Innovation and Version Control
+Branches support low-risk experimentation because they allow the organization to test a new strategy without disrupting the main system.
+GitHub helps analytics ideas gain traction by clearly documenting the project, showing how the idea changes over time, and allowing decision makers to provide feedback before the idea is fully implemented.